Evita (1996 film): Release

 In May 1996, Parker constructed a 10-minute trailer of Evita that was shown at the 1996 Cannes Film Festival for reporters, film distributors and critics.
 Despite a minor technical issue with the film projector's synchronization of the sound and picture, the trailer received positive response.
-Roger Ebert, writing for the Chicago Sun-Times, said, "If the preview is representative of the finished film, Argentina can wipe away its tears."
-Barry Walters of The San Francisco Examiner stated, "Rather than showing the best moments from every scene, the trailer concentrates on a few that prove what Madonna, Banderas and Pryce can do musically.
+Roger Ebert, for the Chicago Sun-Times, wrote "If the preview is representative of the finished film, Argentina can wipe away its tears."
+Barry Walters of The San Francisco Examiner stated "Rather than showing the best moments from every scene, the trailer concentrates on a few that prove what Madonna, Banderas, and Pryce can do musically.
 The results are impressive."
-Evita premiered at the Shrine Auditorium in Los Angeles on December 14, 1996, the Savoy Cinema in Dublin, Ireland, on December 19, 1996, and the Empire Theatre in Leicester Square, London, on December 20, 1996.
+Evita premiered at the Shrine Auditorium in Los Angeles on December 14, 1996, the Savoy Cinema in Dublin, Ireland, on December 19, 1996, and the Empire Theatre in London on December 20, 1996.

 Hollywood Pictures gave the film a platform release, showing it in a few cities before expanding distribution in the following weeks.
 Evita opened in limited release in New York and Los Angeles on December 25, 1996, before being released nationwide on January 10, 1997.
 The film was distributed by Buena Vista Pictures in North America and Latin America.
 Cinergi handled distribution in other countries, with Paramount Pictures releasing the film in Germany and Japan (through United International Pictures), Summit Entertainment in other regions and Entertainment Film Distributors in the United Kingdom and Ireland.
-A book detailing the film's production, The Making of Evita, was written by Parker and released on December 10, 1996, by Collins Publishers.
+A book detailing the film's production, The Making of Evita, was written by Parker and released on December 10, 1996 by Collins Publishers.
 In 2002, Evita became the first and only American film to be screened at the Pyongyang International Film Festival.

 Home media

 Evita was released on VHS on August 5, 1997, and on LaserDisc on August 20, 1997.
 A DTS LaserDisc version and a "Special Edition" LaserDisc by the Criterion Collection were both released on September 17, 1997.
-Special features on the Criterion LaserDisc include an audio commentary by Parker, Madonna's music videos for "Don't Cry for Me Argentina" and "You Must Love Me", two theatrical trailers and five TV spots.
+Special features on the Criterion LaserDisc include an audio commentary by Parker, Madonna's music videos for "Don't Cry for Me Argentina" and "You Must Love Me", two theatrical trailers, and five TV spots.
 The film was released on DVD on March 25, 1998.
 A 15th Anniversary Edition was released on Blu-ray on June 19, 2012.
-The Blu-ray presents the film in 1080p high definition, and features a theatrical trailer, the music video for "You Must Love Me" and a behind-the-scenes documentary entitled "The Making of Evita".
+The Blu-ray presents the film in 1080p high definition, and features a theatrical trailer, the music video for "You Must Love Me," and a behind-the-scenes documentary titled "The Making of Evita".